grz0zrg/tinycelfgraphics/README.md

 The rules was to be able to output & view graphics data, it also should be able to quit properly using Ctrl+C (SIGINT)

-All of them compile down to less than 512 bytes with some less than 256 bytes (182 bytes to be exact excluding ASM version)
+All of them compile down to less than 512 bytes with some less than 256 bytes (182 bytes to be exact excluding ASM version and unsafe fb version with custom ELF headers (164 bytes))

-There is only one pure assembly framebuffer program to show how all of this compete against pure assembly and compliant ELF (maybe one could reach < 128b by dropping compliance) [credits](https://www.muppetlabs.com/~breadbox/software/tiny/return42.html)
+There is only one pure assembly framebuffer program to show how all of this compete against pure assembly and 'compliant' ELF (maybe one could reach < 128b by dropping compliance) [credits](https://www.muppetlabs.com/~breadbox/software/tiny/return42.html)

 It borrow several tricks from several sources mainly coming from the [Demoscene](https://en.wikipedia.org/wiki/Demoscene)

-All C programs work in either 64 bits or 32 bits (must append `-m32` to GCC flags), 32 bits programs may be bigger or smaller.
+All pure C programs work in either 64 bits or 32 bits (must append `-m32` to GCC flags), 32 bits programs may be bigger or smaller.

 This was used for my [Twigs](https://github.com/grz0zrg/twigs) 512 bytes procedural graphics intro.